gohugoio/hugo/docs/content/overview/quickstart.md

 ![](/img/quickstart/bookshelf-only-picture.png)

 Next, we want to remove information related to theme from the footer.
+So, create a new directory `partials` inside `bookshelf/layouts`.
-So, create a new file inside the `partials/default_foot.html` with the content copied from the theme `partials/default_foot.html`.
+There, create a new file `default_foot.html` with the content copied from the theme's `layouts/partials/default_foot.html`.
 Replace the footer section with the one shown below.

 ```html
 <footer class="site">